RobinTail/express-zod-api/README.md

   });
 ```

-Here is an example the authentication middleware, that checks a `key` from input and `token` from headers:
+Here is an example of the authentication middleware, that checks a `key` from input and `token` from headers:

 ```typescript
 import {